SolaceLabs/solace-pretty-dump/README.md

-👋🏼 If you find this utiliy useful, please give it a ⭐ above!
+👋🏼 If you find this utility useful, please give it a ⭐ above!
 Thanks! 🙏🏼

 ![PrettyDump Banner](src/prettydump5.png)
 # Pretty-print for dumped Solace messages